 If the person taking or collecting your child from school has to change, let your child (and the school) know as soon as you can so they are prepared.

-Take a look at the 5 short videos below which have lots of fun activities and ideas you can try with your child to help them prepare for starting school;
+Take a look at these 5 short videos.
+They have lots of fun activities and ideas you can try with your child, to help them prepare for starting school.

 If you are worried give the school a call to talk about how they can help your child.

 If supporting your child to get the things they need for school – like uniform – is a big money worry for your family you can talk to your child’s school for advice or you can contact your local Council’s Early Help Teams.

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 If you are 11-19 you can text ChatHealth on 07480 635060 for confidential advice from one of our team.